uccidibuti/OZBCBitmap/README.md

 In the worse case the size of a single OZBC bitmap is twice the size of a uncompressed bitmap.
-[OZBCv2] is a more complicated bitmap encode which ensures in the worse case that the size of a OZBCv2 bitmap is the same of a uncompressed bitmap and allows to compress longer sequences of bits=0.
+[OZBCv2] is a more complicated bitmap encode which ensures in the worse case that the size of a OZBCv2 bitmap is the same of a uncompressed bitmap.

-The project is in progress [OZBCv2]
+The project is in progress [OZBCv2].

 [OZBCv2]: https://github.com/uccidibuti/OZBCv2